OpenHD/XMavlinkService/src/power/README.md

 reboot / shutdown commands

 Example for generating:
-CPU usage, current usage, ...
+CPU usage, current in ampere (from sensor or pi itself or ...)